mgaldieri/PyEvents/README.md

     some_function(info) will be called and some additional info maybe passed along in the info dict, depending on the event.

-2) On the event side
+2) On the event side:
 - Import the event module.
 - OPTIONAL: create a module or class to contain descriptions to the desired events and import it too.
 This can be just a bunch of string or int variables with descriptive names.
 - Register the event with the event system.
 - When the time comes, dispatch the event.

 Example: